TinkerTools/poltype2/README.md

 ### Molecular Dynamics Input Preparation
+* Please ensure that ligand residue is labeled as ``LIG`` in PDB, so as to distinguish between protein, water/ions and ligand in PDB file.
 * If Tinker9 executables are in PATH, then program will switch to using analyze9,dynamic9,minimize9, the GPU executables.
 * Make a seperate folder from where parameterization files from poltype were made (with new poltype.ini file too)
 * Ligand XYZ and key files are required (such as final.xyz and final.key from Poltype parameterization).